blankresearch/Paperion/README.md

 # Bookologia

 Paperion is an academic search engine.
-Its main goal is to find any paper ever published within seconds.
+Its main goal is to find any paper ever published within seconds. <br>
 Our database is built upon Elastic Search.
-It contains ~78 million papers metadata, including ~390,000 ingested papers, with its indexed content stored in text field.
+It contains ~78 million papers metadata, including ~390,000 ingested papers, with its indexed content stored in text field. <br>
 It is open source, and can be self-hosted easily on Docker.

 ![welcome](./docs/img/2-demo.png)